riptano/cloud-external-driver-docs/docs/connectNodejsDriver.md

 Connecting to your database with the DataStax Node.js driver
 ============================================================

-Use the unified DataStax Node.js driver to connect to your Apollo database and begin building your own application.
+Use the unified DataStax Node.js driver to connect to your Astra database and begin building your own application.

 Prerequisites
 -------------